So this is it.

 You Don’t Have to Go Through With It.

-If someone is not willing to take 15 minutes of their time to answer your questions before you commit to sitting with them in a ceremony, this is a significant reason to be concerned.
+If someone is not willing to take 15 to 30 minutes of their time to answer your questions before you commit to sitting with them in a ceremony, this is a significant reason to be concerned.
 Shamans are people too.
-They should be down to earth and personable enough to have a heartfelt conversation with you and answer any of the questions that you have.
+They should be down to earth and personable enough to have a heartfelt conversation with you and address any of the questions or concerns you might have.

 Going On A Recommendation

-I would typically say that you should first and foremost sit with someone who comes highly recommended by someone you know and trust.
-And although that might be better than going off of a review you read online, considering how many people are new to this work now, the person who made the recommendation might not have enough experience to know that the shaman they sat with is unqualified.
+I use to make the recommendation that you should first and foremost sit with someone who comes highly recommended by someone you know and trust.
+But things have changed.
+Although that might be better than going off of an online review, considering how many people are new to this work now, the person who made the recommendation might not have enough experience to know that the shaman they sat with is unqualified.
 They also might not have anything else to compare their experience with.

 Just because you receive a recommendation from someone you know, doesn’t mean you should cast your intuition aside and skip your own due diligence.

 The questions I’ve offered in this comprehensive guide to vetting your shaman (guide or facilitator) are simply suggestions and a good place to start.
 Some of them may not be applicable, and I’ve likely missed others that are more pertinent to your unique and individual situation.
 While speaking with the facilitator, other questions are likely to arise naturally through your conversation.
 Use your intuitive discretion and best judgment.

 Please read my disclaimer here for my official stance on the use of psychedelics and sacred plant medicines.